 Capital Intensive Nature of Business; High Degree of Leverage.
 The Company's business requires significant levels of capital to finance accounts receivable and product inventory that is not financed by trade creditors.
 The Company is highly leveraged and has relied heavily on debt financing for its increasing working capital needs in connection with the expansion of its business.
 At December 30, 1995 and September 28, 1996, the Company's total debt was \$850.5 million and \$625.0 million, respectively, and represented 73.6% and 63.0%, respectively, of the Company's total capitalization.
-Pro forma for the Combined Offering, the application of the estimated net proceeds therefrom, and the incurrence of approximately \$22.6 million of indebtedness in connection with the acquisition of certain facilities currently utilized by the Company, as of September 28, 1996, the Company's total debt would have been \$144.8 million and would have represented 17.2% of the Company's total capitalization (\$93.8 million and 11.1% assuming the U.S. Underwriters' over-allotment option is exercised in full).
-See "Use of Proceeds," "Capitalization," and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-In order to continue its expansion, the Company will need additional financing, including debt financing, which may or may not be available on terms acceptable to the Company, or at all.
+Pro forma for the Combined Offering, the application of the estimated net proceeds therefrom, and the incurrence of approximately \$22.6 million of indebtedness in connection with the acquisition of certain facilities currently utilized by the Company, as of September 28, 1996, the Company's total debt would have been \$145.2 million and would have represented 17.3% of the Company's total capitalization (\$94.2 million and 11.2% assuming the U.S. Underwriters' over-allotment option is exercised in full).
+See "Use of Proceeds," "Capitalization," and "Management's Discussion and Analysis of Financial Condition and Results of Operations." order to continue its expansion, the Company will need additional financing, including debt financing, which may or may not be available on terms acceptable to the Company, or at all.
 The Company expects that the ratio of total debt to total capitalization will likely increase over time.
 While a portion of the Company's historical financing needs has been satisfied through internally generated funds and trade creditors, a substantial amount has come from intercompany borrowings under debt facilities and an accounts receivable securitization facility maintained by Ingram Industries.
 No assurance can be given that the Company will continue to be able to borrow in adequate amounts for these or other purposes on terms acceptable to the Company, and the failure to do so could have a material adverse effect on the Company's business, financial condition, and results of operations.

-The Company has entered into a \$1 billion credit facility (the "Credit Facility") with NationsBank of Texas N.A. and The Bank of Nova Scotia, acting as Agents for a syndicate of lenders.
-The Credit Facility will become effective immediately prior to the closing of this offering.
+The Company has a commitment from NationsBank of Texas N.A. and The Bank of Nova Scotia providing for a \$1 billion credit facility (the "Credit Facility") with a syndicate of lenders, for whom such banks will act as Agents, and the Company expects to enter into a formal agreement prior to the closing of this offering.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."
-Concurrently with the Split-Off, the Company intends to use borrowings under the Credit Facility to repay (i) intercompany indebtedness in partial satisfaction of amounts due to Ingram Industries (the Company is assuming Ingram Industries' accounts receivable securitization program in satisfaction of the remaining amounts due to Ingram Industries) and (ii) outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing unsecured credit facility, which will terminate concurrently with the closing of this offering.
+Concurrently with the Split-Off, the Company intends to use borrowings under the Credit Facility to repay (i) intercompany indebtedness in partial satisfaction of amounts due to Ingram Industries (the Company is assuming Ingram Industries' accounts receivable securitization program in satisfaction of the remaining amounts due to Ingram Industries) and (ii) outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries'

+existing unsecured credit facility, which will terminate concurrently with the closing of this offering.
 The net proceeds from the Combined Offering will be used to repay a portion of the borrowings under the Credit Facility.
 See "Use of Proceeds."
 The Company's ability in the future to satisfy its debt obligations will be dependent upon its future performance, which is subject to prevailing economic conditions and financial, business, and other factors, including factors beyond the Company's control.
 See "-- Fluctuations in Quarterly Results," "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources," "Certain Transactions," and "The Split-Off and the Reorganization -- The Reorganization."